Crown-Commercial-Service/ccs-scale-infra-services-shared/terraform/agreements_service_release_pipeline/codebuild/README.md

 and then provides the updated task definition to the ECS Service, forcing a deployment

-_Note: Once this job completes, in the background the Target Group for the Agreements Service for the account you are deploying to will be updated to point to the newly created ECS task, containing the up to date configuration_
+_Note: Once this job completes, in the background the Target Group for the Agreements Service for the account you are deploying to will be updated to point to the newly created ECS task, containing the up to date configuration._